yiliu1237/Fractured-Frost-Procedural-Ice-Destruction-Objects/README.md

 ## Milestone 1: Setting Up the PCG System with Basic Object Placement
-Study Infinigen's code and develop a PCG system based on it to place objects within a 3D scene.
+Studied Infinigen's code and developed a PCG system based on it to place objects within a 3D scene.
-Tasks:
 Read papers to understand the prinnciples and genrated objects.
 Modified and expand the existing code to procedurally generate a greater variety of plants and animals.
-Deliverable: A procedurally generated outdoor scene populated with various plants, animals, and objects in randomized, realistic placements.